DFE-Digital/get-help-with-tech/docs/updating_allocations.md

 SchoolDeviceAllocation.by_device_type(:coms_device).includes(:school).where(schools: {order_state: :can_order, status: :open}).sum(:cap) - SchoolDeviceAllocation.by_device_type(:coms_device).includes(:school).where(schools: {order_state: :can_order, status: :open}).sum(:devices_ordered) # for routers (coms_device isn't a typo)
 ```

+Generating the comprehensive "all allocations" report is described in more detail at `docs/reporting_allocations.md`.

 ## Relevant code

 * `school_device_allocation.rb`